diegoabt/MODI/README.md

 ___

 **🚧 Important note 🚧:** MODI is currently under reconstruction, thus you may find some inconsistencies in its documentation.
-In case you have problems using the code, please do not esitate to contact us.
+In case you have problems using the code, please do not hesitate to contact us.

 **MODI** (**M**ulticommodity **O**ptimal transport **D**ynamics on **I**mages) is a Python implementation of the algorithms used in: